arielsalvo/cli_parse_guide/cli_parsing.md

 About the task:
 - The `show interface | json` command would have been issued on the device
 - The output would be set as the `interfaces` fact for the device
+- json support is provide primary for playbook consistancy
+- The `native` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription

 ### NTC_templates example